VA Loans vs. USDA Loans

 Which is Better – VA Loan vs. USDA Loan

 The primary advantage of VA loans and USDA loans is that both offer 100% financing.
-That can enable you to purchase a home and even make improvements to it with no upfront cash outlay.
+This allows you to purchase a home and even make improvements to it with no upfront cash outlay.

-If you’re an eligible service member or veteran, a VA loan will generally be the better option, since it provides more generous loan amounts and imposes no income restrictions.
+If you’re an eligible servicemember or veteran, a VA loan is generally the better option since it typically offers lower average rates and imposes no income or geographic restrictions.

-But if you qualify as low- to moderate-income and can’t qualify for a VA loan based on income requirements, a USDA loan is the way to go.
+However, a USDA loan is a great option if you qualify as low- to moderate-income and can’t qualify for a VA loan based on income requirements.

 Equal Housing Opportunity